• Skip to primary navigation

 Can I freeze cooked warak enab?

-Warak enab is great on it’s own with fresh mint leaves on the side, however, you can serve a side salad like tabouli or even kousa mahshi with it.
+Warak enab is great on its own with fresh mint leaves on the side, however, you can serve a simple side salad.

 12 stuffed grape leaves in a white plate with a couple of lemon slices